DarkOxygen123/Phython-Chess-game/README.md

 Python-Terminal Chess game

-Only using basic python tools no Pygame or any other libraries
+Only using basic python tools no Numpy or any other libraries

 To play all instructions will be given when the program is run